brimdata/zed/docs/language/statements.md

 ### Const Parameters

-User-defined operators may use the `const` keyword to indicate that a parameter is expecting a const value.
+User-defined operators may use the `const` keyword to indicate that a parameter is expecting a constant value.
 Const parameters are different from standard named parameters in that they are not included in the operator's `this` value but can be accessed within the operator's sequence as a variable.